Shinkei/js-todo-patterns/README.md

 - `commandExcecutor` handles execution logic for each command type.
 - All UI actions (add/delete) are dispatched as commands, decoupling UI from business logic.
 - Command types are defined in `src/utils/commands.js`.
+- Implements undo functionality through integration with Memento pattern.
+- Keyboard shortcuts for command execution (⌘+Enter to add, ⌘+Z to undo).

 **Key Benefits:**
 - Decouples UI events from logic
 - Centralizes action handling
-- - Prepares the codebase for undo/redo and more complex command flows
+- Enables undo functionality
+- Provides consistent interface for all operations

 ---